rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   always going on to its implementation.
 - Limitations of other tools: rustc uses LLVM in its backend, and LLVM has some strengths we leverage and some limitations/weaknesses we need to work around.
-- And others that I'm probably forgetting.

 So, as you read through the rest of the guide, keep these things in mind.
 They will often inform decisions that we make.

 ### Constant change

-One thing to keep in mind is that `rustc` is a real production-quality product.
+Keep in mind that `rustc` is a real production-quality product.
 As such, it has its fair share of codebase churn and technical debt.
 A lot of the designs discussed throughout this guide are idealized designs that are not fully realized yet.
 And things keep changing so that it is hard to keep this